kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 41: April 11, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I worked on section 8.
+Added the auth-interceptor.ts to the project and adjust the headers to accept the Authorization header as well.
+Also adjust a bit the UI according to the user status.

+**Thoughts**: This part of the course is dragging me a bit but I also think it's because I'm a bit stressed with everything that is happening plus not having work-life balance and not only being my fault.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/9a1108508cdf3d9c0821ee9806443b097656ec1d)

+---

 ### Day 40: April 10, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 I worked on section 8.
 I worked on the /login route in the backend and then I added the jsonjwtwebtoken package to help me setup the jwt token when the user logs in.